psu-libraries/contentdmtools/docs/batchCreateCompoundObjects.md

 1. Create a batch directory to stage your batch of compound objects for CONTENTdm.
 2. Within this batch directory, create subdirectories for each compound object and copy TIF files for each object.
     * Best practice is to use the digital object identifier for the subdirectory name.
-3. Save metadata for all compound objects in the batch as a CSV file named `metadata.csv` in the root the batch directory.
+3. Save metadata for all compound objects in the root directory of the batch as a CSV file named `metadata.csv`.
     * Metadata may first be created using Excel or another progam and converted to CSV.
     * Always use UTF-8 character encoding when editing and saving.
     * All fields from the collections Field Properties need to be present and conform to any data types or other validations.
       * `Title` should always be the first column.
 It will soon be the second when you add `Directory`.
-    * **Two additional fields will needed**
+    * **Two additional fields will be needed**
       * `Directory` as the first column, followed by `Title`.
 This should contain the name of the subdirectory where the compound object files are stored in the batch directory.
       * `File Name` as the last column.
 4. Open PowerShell and navigate to where [contentdm-tools](https://github.com/psu-libraries/contentdmtools) are saved.
-It may be easier to navigate to this folder using Windows File Explorer and hold the shift key while right-clicking to select "Open PowerShell window here."
+It may be easier to navigate to this folder using Windows File Explorer and holding the shift key while right-clicking to select "Open PowerShell window here."
 5. Use the command `batchCreateCompoundObjects.ps1 -path C:\path\to\batch` to process batch of compound objects as described above.
 The outputs can be customized by using the following parameters:
      * `-metadata` specifies the path and filename for a CSV of metadata.
        * DEFAULT value is `metadata.csv`.
 Any file is assumed to be in the root directory of `-path`.
-     * `-jp2` indicates whether you or not you need to generate JP2 images.
+     * `-jp2` indicates whether or not you need to generate JP2 images.
 This is useful for vended digization.
 (PDFs can also be passed through, just use the appropriate `-ocr` option.)
        * `true` if you are starting with only TIF images and need to generate JP2 images.
 DEFAULT.
        * `false` if you are starting with TIF and JP2 images and only need to organize them.
        * `skip` to bypass any JP2 actions.
-     * `-ocr` will set the TXT and PDF outputs from Tesseract and Ghostscript
+     * `-ocr` will set the TXT and PDF outputs from Tesseract and Ghostscript.
        * `text` to only generate TXT transcripts.
        * `PDF` to only generate a 200 ppi searchable PDF.
        * `both` to generate both TXT transcripts and a searchable PDF.
 DEFAULT.
        * `skip` to bypass any OCR actions.
-     * `-originals`  will specify what to do with the original TIF images
+     * `-originals`  will specify what to do with the original TIF images.
        * `keep` to save the originals.
 DEFAULT.
        * `discard` to delete them.
        * `skip` to bypass any action regarding originals.
      * Example: `batchCreateCompoundObjects.ps1 -ocr text -originals discard -path G:\pstsc_01822\2019-07\` will only create TXT transcripts (no PDF) and discard the original TIF images.
      * Example: `batchCreateCompoundObjects.ps1 -jp2 skip -ocr skip -originals skip -path G:\pstsc_01822\2019-07\` will only generate metadata files.
-This is useful if you have already processed batches, but had last minute metadata changes.
-You can run this over a already processed batch and it will save over the existing metadata.
+This is useful if you have already processed batches but had last minute metadata changes.
+You can run this over an already processed batch and it will save over the existing metadata.

 ### Adding batches to CONTENTdm
 1. Open CONTENTdm Project Client and open a project pre-configured for the collection to which you are uploading.